Textualize/rich/docs/source/live.rst

 1. Same Renderable
 ~~~~~~~~~~~~~~~~~~

-When keeping the same renderable, you simply pass the :class:`~rich.console.RenderableType` you would like to see updating and provide
+When keeping the same renderable, pass the :class:`~rich.console.RenderableType` you would like to see updating and provide
 a ``refresh_per_second`` parameter.
 The Live :class:`~rich.live.Live` will automatically update the console at the provided refresh rate.